mx-bernhard/bitwig-controller-extensions/README.md

 ### Adding Notes to Clips

-With the Keyboard Note Creator:
+With the Step Recording Extension:

 1. **Select a clip** in Bitwig and open the piano roll editor
 2. **Play notes** on your hardware keyboard